meeshkan/properties-driven-development-tutorial/ARTICLE.md

 KeyError: ...
 ```

+> Note: `...` represents the rest of the `KeyError` log.

-Finally, if we delete a key, we know searching for it will raise a `KeyError`:
+Finally, if we delete a key, we expect that searching for it will also raise a `KeyError`:

 ```python
 >>> # Searching for deleted key